 - >>>, Unsigned Right shift operator: shifts the bits of the number to the right and fills 0 on voids left as a result.
 The leftmost bit is set to 0.

-- instance of operator : Instance of operator is used for type checking.
-It can be used to test if an object is an instance of a class, a subclass or an interface.
+9. instanceof operator: The instance of the operator is used for type checking.
+It can be used to test if an object is an instance of a class, a subclass, or an interface.
 General format-

 object instance of class/subclass/interface

 obj1 instanceof Person: true obj1 instanceof Boy: false obj1 instanceof MyInterface: false obj2 instanceof Person: true obj2 instanceof Boy: true obj2 instanceof MyInterface: true

 Precedence and Associativity of Operators